Greenhouse Outreach Project

 - Knotty Pine Farm and Apiary in Port Blandford

-We will work collaboratively with each community to develop a unique version of our greenhouse design tuned to local needs and growing conditions, to maximize community involvement.
-With these designs we will turn to government and corporate funders to support the construction and utilization of greenhouses at these sites to expand provincial food security through local production and distribution.
+We are working collaboratively to support each community to help them develop a unique version of our greenhouse design tuned to local needs and growing conditions.
+With these designs under way, we have turned to government and corporate funders to seek funding for the construction and utilization of greenhouses at these sites to expand provincial food security through local production and distribution.

 This project could not have happened without the involvement of our partners, including Memorial University’s Office of Public Engagement, the federal Investment Readiness Program, the O’Brien Farm Foundation, the Community Foundation of Newfoundland and Labrador, Perfectly Perennial Herbs & Seeds, Food First NL and dozens of suppliers, supporters and volunteers who have generously provided energy, advice and hands-on support.